w3c/wcag2ict/comments-by-guideline-and-success-criterion.md

 ###### Applying SC 2.4.11 Focus not Obscured to Non-Web Documents and Software

-This applies directly as written, and as described in [Intent from Understanding Success Criterion 2.4.11](https://www.w3.org/WAI/WCAG22/Understanding/focus-not-obscured-minimum#intent).
+This can apply directly as written, and as described in [Intent from Understanding Success Criterion 2.4.11](https://www.w3.org/WAI/WCAG22/Understanding/focus-not-obscured-minimum#intent).

 #### input-modalities

 ##### Applying Guideline 2.5 Input Modalities to Non-Web Documents and Software

 In WCAG 2, the Guidelines are provided for framing and understanding the success criteria under them but are not used for conformance to WCAG.
-Guideline 2.5 applies directly as written.
+Guideline 2.5 can apply directly as written.

 ##### pointer-gestures

 ###### Applying SC 2.5.1 Pointer Gestures to Non-Web Documents and Software

-This applies directly as written, and as described in [Intent from Understanding Success Criterion 2.5.1](https://www.w3.org/WAI/WCAG22/Understanding/pointer-gestures#intent), making changes to the notes for non-web documents by replacing “web content” with "content", for non-web software applications by replacing "web content that interprets" with "software applications that interpret" and "user agent" with "underlying platform software".
+This can apply directly as written, and as described in [Intent from Understanding Success Criterion 2.5.1](https://www.w3.org/WAI/WCAG22/Understanding/pointer-gestures#intent), making changes to the notes for non-web documents by replacing “web content” with "content", for non-web software applications by replacing "web content that interprets" with "software applications that interpret" and "user agent" with "underlying platform software".

 With these substitutions, the notes would read: